It’s all about dynamics !!!

 What do we do ?

 Fundamental and advanced concepts of physical organic chemistry and biophysics, along with various synthetic, fabrication and analytical techniques, allow us to address important scientific and engineering questions at a broad range of spatial and temporal scales: i.e., from sub-nanometer to hundreds of micrometers, and from femtoseconds to minutes.
+The members of our group continuously expand their analytical and synthetic skills in order to carryout the cross-disciplinary research at the interface between basic science and applied engineering.

 Our current research interests